 28% say they never discussed future goals and tasks with their bosses (70% wished they did)

 74% feel in the dark about how managers and peers think they’re performing.

 >50% reacted to an annual performance review by looking for a new job.

-In fact, lack of continuous feedback and recognition is one of the main causes for lack of talent retention:
+In fact, the lack of continuous feedback and recognition is one of the main causes of lack of talent retention:

 64% of employees quit their jobs because they aren’t recognized for their work. – U.S. Department of Labor, Bureau of Labor Statistics